-The only catch is that just because a TV has a 4K resolution and, perhaps, HDR and wide colour technologies it's not automatically a brilliant TV.
-In fact, HDR in particular is proving quite a challenge for TVs to get right.
-So let's try and make your buying decision at least a bit easier with our pick of the best 10 4K TVs you can buy today.
+While two TVs might technically be 4K, one might have additional technologies such as HDR and wide colour, and additionally in fact, HDR is proving quite a challenge for TVs to get right.
+So let's try and make your buying decision at least a bit easier with our pick of the 10 best 4K TVs you can buy today.

-(Editor's note: If you're looking to purchase a 4K Blu-ray player then be sure to check out our list of the , or alternatively check out the , which comes equipped with a 4K Blu-ray player of its own.)
+(Editor's note: If you're looking to purchase a 4K Blu-ray player then be sure to check out our list of the, or alternatively check out the Xbox One S, which comes equipped with a 4K Blu-ray player of its own.)

 1. Samsung KS9500 range